-In order to translate functional logic expressions into Haskell, we have to apply two basic transformations: (1) Introduce sharing for all variables with multiple occurrences (defined by the transformation sh below) and (2) Translate nondeterministic into monadic computations (defined by the transformation tr below).
+In order to translate functional logic expressions into Haskell, we apply two basic transformations to them:

+- (1) introduce sharing for all variables with multiple occurrences (defined by the transformation sh below), and - (2) translate non-deterministic expressions into monadic expressions (defined by the transformation tr below).

 Note that these transformations are mutually recursive.